formember/AuctionNet/README.md

 ```

 #### Offline Evaluation
-Load the raw traffic granularity data to construct an offline evaluation environment for assessing the bidding strategy offline.
+Load the raw data on ad opportunities granularity to construct an offline evaluation environment for assessing the bidding strategy offline.
 ```
 python main/main_test.py
 ```